-Fossil Group California Transparency in Supply Chains Act and UK Modern Slavery Act Statement
+Fossil Group California Transparency in Supply Chains Act, UK Modern Slavery Act Statement, and Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act

 On January 1, 2012, the California Transparency in Supply Chains Act of 2010 (“California Act”) went into effect in the State of California.
 The Act seeks to supply consumers with information regarding companies’ efforts to eradicate slavery and human trafficking from their supply chains.